loz-hpc-linux/sysadmin/README.md

 node boot failures

-5. Verify Hardware Characteristics
+Verify Hardware Characteristics

 Hardware configuration can be validated during troubleshooting.

 ./cpu_type.sh <node>

-This identifies the CPU generation and processor details of the compute node, which is useful when diagnosing heterogeneous cluster environments.
+This identifies the CPU generation and processor details of the compute node, which can be useful when diagnosing heterogeneous cluster environments.

-6. Check Memory Health
+Check Memory Health

 Memory reliability can be assessed by querying ECC error counters.

 ./memory_error_check.sh <node>

-The script retrieves per-channel error counts and evaluates the results against cluster health thresholds used by Node Health Check (NHC) policies.
+The script retrieves per-channel error counts and evaluates results against cluster health thresholds used by Node Health Check (NHC) policies.

-7. Investigate Fabric Connectivity
+Investigate Fabric Connectivity

 If network instability is suspected, investigate Slingshot fabric ports associated with the node.